SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Editors/XML_editor.md

 If you want to automatically generate *\<Param>* tags (as well as all the necessary *\<Timer>*, *\<Group>*, *\<Trigger>* and *\<Action>* tags) based on parameter data in a MIB file, an XML file, a JSON file, a WSL file or an Ember+ file, then do the following:

 1. Position the mouse cursor anywhere in the XML editor, right-click, and select *Generate Parameters*.
-1. In the *Generate Parameters Wizard* window, set *Input type* to “MIB”, “XML”, “JSON”, “WSDL” or “EmberPlus”.
+1. In the *Generate Parameters Wizard* window, set *Input type* to "MIB", "XML", "JSON", "WSDL" or "EmberPlus".
 1. Depending on the choice you made in step 2, do the following:

     | If you selected ... | then ... |